-Within three minutes, the new drive should appear on the Disk Utilities page in SystemManager.
+Within three minutes, the new drive should appear on the Drives page in Spectrum Management.

-- 3. From the Disk Utilities page, verify that the drive is reported as Alive by the MediaCenter. - If it is reported as Alive, you may continue to the next step. - If the drive is not reported as Alive and another drive is available, bypass the first drive.
-Follow instructions in "Removing a failed drive", then repeat Step 1 through Step 3 using the second drive.
+- Click the Unfail Drive button, and then verify that the drive status changes to Alive.
+If the drive is not reported as Alive, follow instructions in "Removing a drive" to fail the drive, remove it, and then replace it with another drive (if available).
 If successful, continue to the next step.
-If unsuccessful, contact Technical Support for assistance - If the drive is not reported as Alive and you do not have another drive available, contact Technical Support. - On the RAID Utilities page, monitor the status of the RAID set.
-The status should change from Compromised to Rebuilding immediately.
-If it does not, start the rebuild manually by clicking Start Rebuild. - 5.
-Periodically monitor the rebuild until complete.
-Once complete, the RAID status changes to Normal, Attached, Viable.
+If you do not have another drive available, contact Technical Support. - 4.
+From Configure > Storage > RAID set, click Start Rebuild to rebuild the RAID set.
+The status should change from Compromised to Rebuilding immediately. - 5.
+Periodically monitor the rebuild until complete. - You must reload the RAID set properties page to check the state.